 Cryptocurrency has taken over the world recently.
 What started as a smalltime project has now triggered the technology world more so than the field of big data.
-Cryptocurrencies are blockchains that generate massive amounts of data by the day.
+Cryptocurrencies like stz coin are blockchains that generate massive amounts of data by the day.

 The data generated from the blockchain has some economic value to it.
 Data scientists and machine-learning enthusiasts are now using this Learning management system Australia data to predict the future of the crypto world.
 Most of the data is now used to train machines and build real-world applications.